scaleapi/llm-engine/docs/getting_started.md

 anything on your infrastructure, and Scale's free tier gives you access to experimentation using open source LLMs.

-To start with, install LLM Engine via pip:
+To start, install LLM Engine via pip:

 === "pip"
     ```commandline